Outdoor Montessori Activities – Language

 Part of Speech Hunt

-My six year old loves this activity.
+My six-year-old loves this activity.
 Easy to mix up to satisfy a range of ages, you can challenge the children to find nouns, adjectives, and even prepositions.
-Verbs works well, too, as the children may discover ants building, birds flying, or worms crawling.

 Preposition Movement Activity

 Get bodies moving with this activity!
-Challenge the children to go under, over, on, across, behind, in front of various natural objects.
+Challenge the children to go under, over, on, across, behind, and in front of various natural objects.

 Sand Tray Variation

-Use fingers to practice letter writing and building words.
+Use your fingers to practice letter writing and building words.
 Hold off on using a stick or other objects as a writing tool.
 You want the child to use his finger and feel the texture of the dirt as he draws his letter shapes.
 Get creative and use seeds, leaves, or even snow during the colder months to trace letters.

 “Just One Thing” Activity